It's Fall BBQ Season! What's Grilling?

 Rib Membrane Removal

-• Once the ribs are prepped, I apply my favorite rub generously.
-Make sure to cover all the sides and edges of the ribs.
+• Once the ribs are prepped and the binder is on, I generously apply my favorite rub, making sure to cover all the sides and edges of the ribs.

 Prepped Ribs

-• Fire up the smoker to 225F.
+• Preheat the smoker to 225F.
 I use Pecan or Cherry, when smoking ribs.

 Smoking Ribs on Yoder